 The loan will be repaid over 240 monthly payments (20 years) at an interest rate of the lower of the highest monthly average yield to maturity interest rate earned by the Commission (total all funds) as reported monthly on the Commission's Schedule of Investments for the immediately preceding fiscal year (May 1 - April 30) as determined by the Commission plus one percent (1%) or four percent (4%) per annum.
-Interest will begin to be charged as withdrawals from the loan are needed.
-Interest will be capitalized on a monthly basis until the Village begins making payments on this loan.
-The Commission's highest monthly average yield in fiscal year 2017-2018 was 1.58% and in 2018-2019 was 2.17%.
+Interest began to be charged as withdrawals from the loan were needed.
+Interest was capitalized on a monthly basis until the Village began making payments on this loan.
+The Commission's highest monthly average yield in fiscal year 2018-2019 was 2.17% and in 2019-2020 was 2.18%.

-Loan payments will begin on the earlier of the first month after the Village begins taking water from the Commission or January 10, 2020.
-As of April 30, 2019 and 2018, loans totaling \$18,086,210 and \$3,052,028, respectively, were due from the customer.
+Loan payments began in June 2019.
+As of April 30, 2020, and 2019, loans totaling \$18,238,449 and \$18,086,210, respectively, were due from the customer.
 This loan is reported as long-term loans receivable on the statement of net position.